Best places to Visit India in the Month of July

 In India, it’s the rainy season in July, what we call the South-West monsoon which gives us some respite from the summer heat.
 Rainy Season is not for going to hills of Northern India where there could be a problem with landslides.
-Monsoon season is considered as offseason for tourism as school reopen after summer vacations but rain enhance the beauty of certain places and if you are a travel buff just grab your bags and head to any of these must visit monsoon destination in India
+Monsoon season is considered as an offseason for tourism as school reopens after summer vacations but rain enhances the beauty of certain places and if you are a travel buff just grab your bags and head to any of these must-visit monsoon destinations in India.

-Kerala is a paradise in monsoon season, specially Munnar which is the most beautiful hill station in South India.
+Kerala is a paradise in the monsoon season, especially Munnar which is the most beautiful hill station in South India.
 Munnar is home to acres of tea plantation and the rains bring lush greenery and the whole Munnar to life.
-Waterfalls are stunning during monsoon and climate is also pleasant for touring Munnar and surroundings.
+Waterfalls are stunning during monsoon and the climate is also pleasant for touring Munnar and its surroundings.

 Goa in monsoon has much to offer other than its beaches.
-The rain is refreshing and being an off season you will get a lot of things pretty cheap.
-Some of its popular festivals like Sao-Joao, the Feast of Saints Peter and Paul and Bonderam Flag Carnival falls in the rainy season.
-Dudhsagar which is nearby waterfalls is a must visit during the rainy season.
+The rain is refreshing and being an off-season you will get a lot of things pretty cheap.
+Some of its popular festivals like Sao-Joao, the Feast of Saints Peter and Paul, and Bonderam Flag Carnival fall in the rainy season.
+Dudhsagar which is nearby waterfalls is a must-visit during the rainy season.

-Coorg also known as Scotland of India is blessed with acres of coffee plantations, waterfalls, and national parks.
+Coorg is also known as Scotland of India is blessed with acres of coffee plantations, waterfalls, and national parks.
 During Monsoon the vegetation in Coorg is lush green.
-Waterfalls and streams are full and is the best time for river rafting.
-Abbey falls, Bhagamandala, Mallalli Falls, Tala Cauvery, Monastery, Nisarga Dhama and Dubare Elephant camp are few of the attractions which one should visit when in Coorg.
+Waterfalls and streams are full and are the best time for river rafting.
+Abbey falls, Bhagamandala, Mallalli Falls, Tala Cauvery, Monastery, Nisarga Dhama, and Dubare Elephant camp are a few of the attractions which one should visit when in Coorg.